lesfleursdelanuitdev/mycelia-kernel-plugin-system/docs/utils/USE-BASE.md

 # useBase - Fluent API Builder

-The `useBase` function provides a convenient, chainable API for creating and configuring plugin system instances.
-By default, it creates `StandalonePluginSystem` instances, but you can use `setBase()` to use `BaseSubsystem` or any custom class that extends `BaseSubsystem`.
+The `useBase` function provides a convenient, chainable API for creating and configuring `StandalonePluginSystem` or `BaseSubsystem` instances.

 ## Overview